samaea/AzureDevOpsAppService/readme.md

     ![](./assets/cicdquickstart-jan2018/SPN3.png)

-    > **Note**: You will need the below three values from the SP account to be able to successfully create the Service Endpoint in VSTS, you should note them now for use later.
+    > **Note**: You will need the below three values from the SP account to be able to successfully create the Service Endpoint in Azure DevOps, you should note them now for use later.

     *   **Tenant ID**
     *   **Password (also referred to as Service Principal Key)**